BassT23/Proxmox/README.md

 # Proxmox-Updater

+>  This is distributed in the hope that it will be useful, but
+>  WITHOUT ANY WARRANTY; without even the implied warranty of
+>  MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the
+>  GNU General Public License for more details.

 Features:
 - Update Proxmox (the host / all cluster nodes / all included LXCs and VMs)
 - Normal run is "Interactive" / Headless Mode can be run with `update -s`